 - tab closed

-Steps needed to examine a screenshot:
+To examine a screenshot:

-The Storage Details tab (to the left) displays the Local Storage and Session Storage data.
+The Storage Details tab to the left displays the Local Storage and Session Storage data.

 To add or edit the log details of a newly submitted log:

-- Open the submitted log from the workspace.
+Open the submitted log from the workspace.

-The Details expandable window (to the right of the Jam log title) shows the technical and environmental data extracted from the Jam extension.
-That includes information about the URL, time, OS, browser, screen resolution, used localization, timestamps, Jam extension version, and the enabled extension capture options.
+The expandable Details window, located to the right of the log title, shows the technical and environmental data extracted from the Extension.
+That data includes information about the URL, time, OS, browser, screen resolution, used localization, timestamps, extension version, and the capture options enabled from the Fiddler Jam extension.

-Any submitted log can also be re-loaded in the Fiddler Jam extension for a mock replay.
-Use the Load HAR for mocking button to load the log in the Fiddler Jam extension.
+Any submitted log can also be reloaded in the Fiddler Jam Chrome Extension for a mock replay.
+To load the log in the Chrome Extension, use the Load HAR for mocking button.